-24.01 An employee who uses his or her own vehicle to conduct business at the request of the employer shall receive an allowance of forty cents (\$0.40) per kilometer.
-Minimum allowance shall be \$10.00.
+24.01 An employee who uses their own vehicle to conduct business at the request of the employer shall receive an allowance of sixty-eight cents (\$0.68) per kilometer.

-24.02 An employee will not be required to use his/her own motor vehicle to conduct business of the employer.
+24.02 An employee will not be required to use their own motor vehicle to conduct business of the Employer.